QGEP/docs/README.md

 ## Process

 The documentation is written in English and managed in this git repository.
-The latest version of the documentation is automatically build (on [Travis CI](https://travis-ci.org/QGEP/docs)) and published on the links above.
+The latest version of the documentation is automatically built (on [Travis CI](https://travis-ci.org/QGEP/docs)) and published on the links above.

 Translation is done via transifex.